This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 A keto diet and carb cycling are good as it follows the two major principles of long-lasting weight loss.
 It works by keeping your body guessing and keeping up your metabolic rate.

 The average person will experience excellent results by refeeding once a week.

 You’ll receive the greatest benefit from carb loading when you use it on days you exercise or do most of you’re physical activities.

 Days at the gym or playing sports is a good example.
 It usually means to deplete glycogen levels then refill them after exercise.

-First, you must choose a day where you’ll be refeeding and eating high carb.
+First, you must choose a refeed day when you will eat high carbs.

 Essentially it means all the calories come from carbs on this day.

 Following a cycle of six days on and one day off, you would evade the unpleasant side-effects that can start.